mtnmunuklu/bavul/README.md

 ## Usage

-Bavul consists of 3 different services: [vulnerability](vulnerability), [authentication](authentication) and [api](api).
-All incoming requests are first forwarded to the API service.
-Afterwards, the API service decides to which service the incoming request will be forwarded.
+Bavul consists of 4 different services: [vulnerability](vulnerability), [authentication](authentication), [api](api), and [web](web).
+Unlike the other services, incoming requests to the web service are directly routed without passing through the API service.
 The requested URL plays a role in the decision-making process.

-To understand the features of each service, the available endpoints, how to make requests, and the expected responses, refer to the [swagger.yml](docs/api/swagger.yml) file under the `docs` folder.
+To understand the features of each service, the available endpoints, how to make requests, and the expected responses, refer to the [swagger.yml](docs/api/swagger.yml) file under the [docs](docs) folder.

-You can also access the documents describing the software structure of each service under the `docs` folder.
+You can also access the documents describing the `software structure` of each service under the [docs](docs) folder.

 ## Sponsors